 Does This New Rule Apply to All Chase Credit Cards?

-No. At this point in time, it doesn’t apply to other Chase Ultimate Rewards Credit Cards.
+Yes.
+At this point in time, it doesn’t apply to other Chase Ultimate Rewards Credit Cards.
 Currently, it applies to the Chase Sapphire Reserve® credit card.
 In addition, many Chase Sapphire Preferred® Card card application links have also been updated to reflect this new change.

 What Should I Do In Regards to These Chase Credit Card Applications?